Limit-Theory-Redux/ltheory/README.md

 ### Linux

 You should install Git and a C++ toolchain using your distro's package manager.
-OpenGL and GLU development libraries are also required.
+OpenGL, GLU and ALSA development libraries are also required.

 For example, if using Ubuntu 22.04, open a terminal and install the following packages:

-- `sudo apt install -y git build-essential cmake libgl1-mesa-dev libglu1-mesa-dev`
+- `sudo apt install -y git build-essential cmake libgl1-mesa-dev libglu1-mesa-dev libasound2-dev`

 # Setting up